WojciechKarpiel/jhou/README.md

 * `Variable freshVariable(Type type)` - create a new free variable of type `type`.
 A `Variable` is a subtype of `Term` Substitution for such variables will be searched for by the unification procedure
+* `Variable freshVariable()` - like above, but with type automatically inferred during unification
 * `Variable freshVariable(Type type, String name)` - Name is only for pretty-printing, two fresh variables of the same name are distinct.
+* `Variable freshVariable(String name)` - like above, but with type automatically inferred during unification
 * `Term freshConstant(Type type)`
+* `Term freshConstant()` - like above, but with type automatically inferred during unification
-* `Term freshConstant(Type type)` - Name is only for pretty-printing, two fresh constants of the same name are distinct.
+* `Term freshConstant(Type type, String name)` - Name is only for pretty-printing, two fresh constants of the same name are distinct.
+* `Term freshConstant(String name)` - like above, but with type automatically inferred during unification
 * `Term application(Term function, Term argument)`
 * `Term app(Term function, Term argument)` - same as `application`
 * `Term abstraction(Type variableType, Function<Variable, Term> abstraction)`
+* `Term abstraction(Function<Variable, Term> abstraction)`  - like above, but with type automatically inferred during unification
 * `Term abstraction(Type variableType, String variableName, Function<Variable, Term> abstraction)` - Name is only for pretty-printing
+* `Term abstraction(String variableName, Function<Variable, Term> abstraction)` - like above, but with type
+  automatically inferred during unification

 ### Normalization and utility